-(1) Include items paid outside of closing (POC).
-(2) Points paid for loan are amortized over the life of the loan.
-(3) Exchange expense relates to the costs to dispose of relinquished property and costs to acquire replacement property.
-(4) Deductible when paid by lender.
+- (1) Include items paid outside of closing (POC). - (2) Points paid for loan are amortized over the life of the loan. - (3) Exchange expenses relate to cost to dispose of the relinquished property and cost to acquire the replacement property. - (4) Deductible at the time paid by the lender